KendallDoesCoding/quiz/README.md

 - New Lands by Alex-Productions
 - Beach Vibes by Luke Bergs
 - Ukulele by Benjamin Tissot
+- Deck The Halls by Kevin Macleod
+- It's That Time Of The Year by Pecan Pie

 Further, the following songs are used (copyright free, no license required):